petruisfan/node-supervisor/README.md

 clean up all the inter-module references, and without a whole new `require` system.

+## node-supervisor -?

+    Supervisor is used to restart programs when they crash.
+    It can also be used to restart programs when a *.js file changes.
+    Usage:
+      supervisor [options]

+    Options:
+      -w|--watch <watchItems>
+        A comma delimited list of folders or js files to watch for changes.
+        When a change to a js file occurs, reload the program

+      -p|--program <program>
+        The program to run

+      -h|--help|-?
+        Help

 ## Simple Install

 Install npm, and then do this: